-Book looks at growth as a holistic idea that takes care of ecology, people, resources and spirituality, growth that is driven by the needs of people and not by maximizing their consumption.
-The essay on Buddhist economy talks about an economy based on base minimum requirements and a compassion for everything and not just human beings.
+Small is Beautiful book looks at growth as a holistic idea that takes care of ecology, people, resources, and spirituality.
+Growth that is driven by the needs of people and not by maximizing their consumption.
+The essay on Buddhist economy talks about an economy based on base minimum requirements.
+And a compassion for everything and not just human beings.
 This chapter points the basic difference between sustenance based eastern outlook and consumption based western outlook.
 Based on this author questions the assumption of the possibility of infinite growth.
 He questions the non-accounting of natural resources in the costing of the products that assume that these resources are free.
-The cost may not be immediate and sometimes may not even be borne by the immediate user, but in the end this is going to cost the humanity.
-This is something that businesses and policy makers still continue to ignore.
+The cost may not be immediate.
+And sometimes may not even be borne by the immediate user.
+But in the end, this is going to cost the humanity.
+This is something that businesses and policymakers still continue to ignore.

 He proposes intermediate technology, which is what developing economies like India have been depending upon till sometime back.
 He questions why does everyone need a cutting-edge technology solution for smaller and basic needs.
 And when you need to service millions and not just a few thousands.
 This is the question I have for all those who are running after CCTVs and solar fences today.
 He also proposes a matrix ownership model for public-private partnerships, which seem Utopian.
 But then a move in that direction would leave lesser space for corruption.
 He warns against the use of nuclear energy that leaves so much radioactive material on earth that we all would be impacted by it sooner or later.